valkey-io/valkey-rfc/ValkeyFullTextSearch.md

 #### Term matching

 There are three types of term matching: exact, wildcard and fuzzy.
-Exact term matching is self-descriptive, i.e., only keys containing exactly the specified text are matched.
+Exact term matching operates on the normalized terms after pre-processing (tokenization, lowercasing, stemming if enabled) and only the matched keys are returned.
+It does not match the raw input string exactly.

 Wildcard matching provides a simple glob style search.
 Initially, only a single wildcard specifier ```*``` is allowed which matches any number of characters in a term.